 - 1. Ensure that the Project Time Base and Recording Frame Rate will be compatible with the incoming genlock signal. - 2.
-Connect the GENLOCK port on the camera to the device using a 75 ohm BNC cable. - 3.
+Connect the genlock device to the camera: - DSMC2 Base Expander, DSMC2 V-Lock I/O Expander, DSMC2 Jetpack Expander, or DSMC2 Jetpack-SDI Expander: Connect the SYNC port (00B) on the expander to the device (green BNC) using a 3BNC-to-00 Sync Cable. - DSMC2 REDVOLT Expander or DSMC2 Production Module: Connect the GENLOCK port on the expander or module to the device using a 75 ohm BNC cable. - 3.
 Go to Menu > Settings > Setup > GPIO/Sync > Sync. - 4.
 Select Genlock from the Sensor Sync Mode drop-down menu. - 5.
 Set up the frequency for the HD-SDI output (select Auto to automatically match the HD-SDI output to the current Project Time Base).
-For more information, go to "Frequency" on page 60.
+For more information, go to "Frequency" on page 73.